 – Pope Paul VI, Gravissimum Educationis

-We support public policies that acknowledge and support the role of Catholic schools and other non-public education institutions in Minnesota that affirm the rights of all parents to choose schools that best fit the educational needs of their children, and advocate for equitable participation of non-public school students in state and federal education programs.
+We support public policies that support the role of Catholic schools and other non-public education institutions in Minnesota, and that affirm the rights of all parents to choose schools that best fit the educational needs of their children.
+We advocate for equitable participation of non-public school students in state and federal education programs.

-Renewing Our Commitment to Catholic Elementary and Secondary Schools in the Third Millenium – United States Conference of Catholic Bishops (USCCB)
+- Renewing Our Commitment to Catholic Elementary and Secondary Schools in the Third Millennium (USCCB)